thewebplatform/polymer-codelab-Devfest2014/README.md

 - **Sponsors** [*The Web Platform Podcast*](http://thewebplatform.libsyn.com)

 ### Summary
-Roughly based on Eric Bidelman's [SPA Tutorial[(https://www.polymer-project.org/articles/spa.html) on the Polymer Project web application.
+This Code Lab is based on [Eric Bidelman](https://twitter.com/ebidel)'s [SPA Tutorial](https://www.polymer-project.org/articles/spa.html) on the Polymer Project web application.
+In this code lab, you will create a single page application from a skeleton application using Web Components & Polymer.

-> This is a section with blocking...

 ### READ BEFORE YOU ATTEND!!!
 Before attending this codelab you will need to do some preparation and have some basic knowledge in a few technologies.

-#### You NEED to Know
+> ** System Requirements**
+* Node.js (v0.10.30+) & NPM installed
+* An IDE or code editor
+* Internet Explorer 10+, Chrome latest, Firefox latest, Opera latest, or Safari latest browser

+> **YOU NEED TO KNOW**
-- Git VCS (preferrably in the command line)
+* Git VCS
+* Basic JavaScript programming knowledge
-- Basic Understanding of writing JavaScript, HTML, CSS Code
+* Basic Understanding of writing HTML & CSS Code
-- Basic working knowledge of Github
+* Basic working knowledge of Github

-#### You SHOULD Know
+> **You SHOULD know**
-- Bower basics
+- Bower basic usage
-- NPM basics
+- NPM basic usage

 #### DOWNLOAD ALL DEPENDENCIES PRIOR TO THE CODELAB!
 In the event we have wifi issues at the codelab, you will need to have access to local files and have dependencies preloaded.
 We will allocate some time for fixes & problems but you need to be as prepped as possible.
 To get the files you need you must clone the repository using git and install its dependencies.

 ##### Git
-Of course you could start a Polymer Application from scratch if you like using the `yo polymer` command for the [Yeoman Generator 'generator-polymer` npm module](https://github.com/yeoman/generator-polymer) which is what we did for this codelab but because you will be going through a step by step process you will need to clone the repository to get the benefits of the step by step process.
+Of course you could start a Polymer Application from scratch if you like using the `yo polymer` command for the [Yeoman Generator 'generator-polymer` npm module](https://github.com/yeoman/generator-polymer) which is what we did for this code lab but because you will be going through a step by step process you will need to clone the repository to get the benefits of the step by step process.

 ```sh
 git clone https://github.com/thewebplatform/polymer-codelab-Devfest2014.git polymer-codelab-Devfest2014